chessinfo99/lichess/README.md

-# masterbotheroku
+# lichess
-This is the code of @master_bot in lichess
+This is the code of @selfcodedbot in lichess